-- Content: responsibilities associated with the production of a broadcast-including editing, reporting, working behind the camera, delivery, and brainstorming ideas.
-Evaluation will be based on oral and written assignments. - Special note: Class size will be very limited.
-Open to grades 11, 12 with priority on driven upperclassmen who have Cavalier pride and a willingness to deliver content under a strict deadline.
+Content: Students work hard each class period to study and showcase the techniques effective speakers and content creators use to create a broadcast.
+They will also select and use appropriate process techniques to produce well-practiced and executed announcements as well as create media work.
+In addition, students will understand the various stages and responsibilities associated with the production of a broadcast-including editing, reporting, working behind the camera, delivery, and brainstorming ideas.
+Evaluation will be based on oral and written assignments.
+Special Note: Class size will be very limited.
+Open to grades 10, 11, 12 with priority on driven upperclassmen who have Cavalier pride and a willingness to deliver content under a strict deadline.
 Students interested in this class may have to interview with the teacher.
 Grade point average and/or teacher recommendation will help determine enrollment if needed.
 Students may repeat this course by contracting with the teacher for additional leadership responsibilities the second time.
+YEARBOOK 1513 1 year 1 credit Purpose: This course teaches students to use the design, business, photographic and writing skills to produce a yearbook.